CodinGame/codingame-sdk-doc/README.md

 The CodinGame SDK is a Java project that allows you to write programming games for [CodinGame](https://www.codingame.com).

-A game is divided in 2 parts: the **referee** and the **viewer**.
+A game is divided into 2 parts: the **referee** and the **viewer**.
 The **referee** is a program that implements the game rules.
-It will communicate with the players and at the end it will give a score to each player.
-The **viewer** displays the game using *frames* sent by the *referee*.
+It will communicate with the players and at the end it will assign a score to each player.
+The **viewer** displays the game using *frames* sent by the **referee**.

 The CodinGame SDK provides the main classes to write the **referee** and a **viewer**.
-A module called **GraphicEntityModule** allows to display sprites and shapes directly from the **referee** code.
+A module called **GraphicEntityModule** allows the display of sprites and shapes directly from the **referee** code.
 If you want to do something more advanced, it's possible to write your own module.

 # Main Classes

-A game must at least contains the classes `Referee` and `Player`, which inherits from the classes `AbstractReferee` and `AbstractPlayer` respectively.
+A game must at least contains the classes `Referee` and `Player`, which inherit from the classes `AbstractReferee` and `AbstractPlayer` respectively.

-The `Referee` class must implements the methods `init` and `gameTurn`.
+The `Referee` class must implement the methods `init` and `gameTurn`.
 The `Player` class is mainly used to communicate with the agent (you must give the input, then read the output).

 The entry point of the game is the class `GameManager`.
-The `GameManager` calls the `Referee` at each turn, send data to the viewer
+The `GameManager` calls the `Referee` on each turn, and sends data to the viewer.

 ![Main classes](schema-sdk.svg)